joshmarinacci/moo-test1/notes.md

   - [ ] Render.
 List of classes.
 Project to DOM LI
   - [ ] Button to trigger loading and rendering the scope
   - [ ] ObjectBrowser render: DOMProxy.
+    - [ ] list all objects in global scope

 Page loads JS source to set up the entire env.
 There is a plain JS button.
 Clicking the button will invoke
 ```